Vision Zero for Youth U.S. Leadership Award

 Seattle, WA

 The Vision Zero for Youth U.S. Leadership Award recognizes places that are taking bold steps to stop severe injuries and deaths among child and youth pedestrians and bicyclists.
-The award aims to highlight noteworthy practices and inspire other cities to take action.
+The award aims to highlight noteworthy practices and inspire other communities to take action.

-Now in its seventh year, the Vision Zero for Youth U.S. Leadership Award is given annually by the National Center for Safe Routes to School in partnership with the FIA Foundation and the University of North Carolina Highway Safety Research Center.
+Now in its eighth year, the Vision Zero for Youth U.S. Leadership Award is given annually by the National Center for Safe Routes to School in partnership with the FIA Foundation and the University of North Carolina Highway Safety Research Center.

 Eligibility